Provar

 Navigate to the list view and open it:

-When the Test Builder loads this Test Step it will look something like this.
+When the Test Builder loads this Test Step, it will look like this.

-Note that the list view has detected automatically.
+Note that the list view has been detected automatically.

-Note that it is not necessary to add Test Steps to navigate to this list view.
-Provar will navigate there automatically, in the same way that it can navigate to Tabs.
+It is unnecessary to add Test Steps to navigate to this list view.
+Automatio will navigate there automatically in the same way it can navigate to Tabs.
 By default, however, this auto-navigation only applies to the first screen of a Test Case.
-Navigations to later screens are assumed to be driven through the Test Steps, unless specified otherwise.
+Navigations to later screens are assumed to be driven through the Test Steps unless specified otherwise.

 Locating rows in a list view with Row Number

-In the Test Builder there are two types of row location: this first option is the WHERE option, where a record is located by defined criteria.
-In the example above, the WHERE has been populated automatically based on the row mapped.
+In the Test Builder, there are two types of row location: this first option is the WHERE option, where a record is located by defined criteria.
+The WHERE has been populated automatically based on the row mapped in the example above.

 The other option is to use ROW NUMBER to locate a record based on its position in the list.